hashicorp/nomad-driver-podman/README.md

 * [Nomad runtime environment](https://www.nomadproject.io/docs/runtime/environment.html) is populated
 * use nomad alloc data in the container.
 * bind mount custom volumes into the container
-* monitor the memory consuption
+* monitor the memory consumption
 * monitor CPU usage (might be buggy)
 * container memory is limited to configured value
 * task config cpu value is used to populate podman CpuShares
-* podman log is forwarded to [Nomad logger](https://www.nomadproject.io/docs/commands/alloc/logs.html)
+* Container log is forwarded to [Nomad logger](https://www.nomadproject.io/docs/commands/alloc/logs.html)

 ### Driver Configuration